therandomfool/BlackjackProject/README.md

 - GOOGLE / Stackoverflow

 #### Lessons Learned
-- Keep focused on MVP
+- The visual is less on this project as I spent more time on function.
+Keep focused on MVP
 - Stretch goal betting added
 - Wasn't a stated goal or stretch goal, created clear deck/create deck and reshuffle to continue playing.
 - creating an UML is tougher than it looks.
 I will have to make many more to get the skill.